Asset Management and Performance

 Where does measurement of asset performance sit within the wider context of environmental, social and corporate governance through striving for long-term value?

-One of the last political actions of our current Prime Minister, Theresa May, has been to sanction a legally binding net-zero greenhouse gas emissions target of 2050 for the UK (previously an 80% reduction) based on recommendations from the Committee on Climate Change[i].
+One of the last political actions of our former Prime Minister, Theresa May, was to sanction a legally binding net-zero greenhouse gas emissions target of 2050 for the UK (previously an 80% reduction) based on recommendations from the Committee on Climate Change[i].
 The UK is therefore set to become the first G7 country with this net-zero aim, aligning with the Paris 2015 climate change agreement[ii].
 Other countries have made similar pledges, some of which even bettering that of the recently publicised UK target – our closest Scandinavian counterparts Norway and Sweden both posting legislated pre-2050 figures of 2030 and 2045 respectively[iii], albeit being strong renewable energy nations.

 Environmentally positive goals and commitments are only growing in number.
 A major catalyst stems from a large spotlight on the earth’s environment, climbing up the global agenda over the last few weeks and months.
 Thanks to inspirational emerging activists such as Greta Thunberg, a Swedish schoolgirl who has influenced thousands if not millions of people worldwide, combatting climate change and making a difference is a bigger feature in the lives of many in this day and age.

 As a consequence of heightened realism, pressure on various industries to contribute towards emission reduction efforts is rising.
 In order to meet (& exceed) national and international targets of this calibre, every industry and every sector has to play its part in some shape or form.
 Actions speak louder than words and the question is how does the UK and other nations accomplish the task at hand?
 In the name of sustainability; organisations are increasingly being asked to provide answers for, and mitigate against, global mega-trends which are on course to affect the human population in one way or another.